Information for patients

 You should try to:

-- Eat little and often throughout the day.
-Attempt to eat something small every 2 to 3 hours.
+- Eat little and often throughout the day and aim to have three small meals plus two to three nourishing snacks in between.
+Attempt to eat something small every 2 to 3 hours as larger meals can be overwhelming.
 Try not to get out of the habit of eating.

 - On days when your appetite is good, try to eat whenever you feel hungry.